-- Consult with the culturally associated Miccosukee Tribe of Indians of Florida, the Seminole Tribe of Florida, the Seminole Nation of Oklahoma, as well as other American Indian groups and stakeholders such as the Council of the Original Miccosukee Simanolee Nation Aboriginal People to develop and accomplish the programs of Everglades National Park.
-Park programs and activities would be conducted in a way that respects the beliefs, traditions, and other cultural values of those who have ancestral or historic ties to park lands. - Identify and document, through studies and consultations, traditional cultural properties and other ethnographic resources, traditionally associated people and other affected groups, and such groups' cultural affiliations to park resources. - Recognize the sensitivity of ethnographic resources and associated data and provide confidentiality to the extent possible under the law. - Collaborate with traditional cultural experts to develop a park strategy for dealing with ethnographic resources.
+- Consult with the culturally associated Miccosukee Tribe of Indians of Florida, the Seminole Tribe of Florida, the Seminole Nation of Oklahoma, as well as other American Indian groups and stakeholders such as the Independent Traditional Seminole Nation of Florida to develop and accomplish the programs of Everglades National Park.
+Park programs and activities would be conducted in a way that respects the beliefs, traditions, and other cultural values of those who have ancestral or historic ties to park lands. - Identify and document, through studies and consultations, traditional cultural properties and other ethnographic resources, traditionally associated people and other affected groups, and such groups' cultural affiliations to park resources.

-Monitor effects of use on ethnographic resources and effects of park plans on authorized uses and traditional users.
+- Recognize the sensitivity of ethnographic resources and associated data and provide confidentiality to the extent possible under the law. - Collaborate with traditional cultural experts to develop a park strategy for dealing with ethnographic resources. - Monitor effects of use on ethnographic resources and effects of park plans on authorized uses and traditional users.